The Seton's of Meldrum Descent

 m.
 (1633) Elizabeth Johnstone (dau of Sir Samuel Johnstone, 1st Bart of Elphinstone), she married 2nd the Earl of Hartfell.

 ((i)) James Seton, 4th of Pitmedden (d 1667, sp.), he was raised by George, 3rd Earl of Winton and attended Marischal College.
 He sold the estate of Bourtie to Advocate James Reid of Aberdeen in 1657.
-After some travel in Europe, he served and died in the Navy under the Duke of York, of wounds received in the attack on Chatham in the Second Dutch War.
+After some travel in Europe, he served in the Navy under the Duke of York, and died in London of wounds received in the attack on Chatham in the Second Dutch War, dsp.

 m.
 (1673) Margaret Lauder (d 19.10.1733, dau of William Lauder)